golioth/developer-training/website/docs/zephyr-training/01_What_is_Zephyr/west.md

 :::note

-We will not be using `west flash` during this training because the Kasm containers that serve as the build environment don't have access to the USB port on your computer.
+We will not be using `west flash` during this training because the Codespaces container that serve as the build environment don't have access to the USB port on your computer.

 During normal workflow, your Zephyr build environment will be local and you